The businesses you need to be know about, watch and get-behind right now.

 This is a stellar example of how businesses need to understand that there is no one size fits all solution to our waste management issues, and work with people from local to industrial levels, to create solutions that are tailored to specific waste needs – which in turn greatly increases their success rate.

-The ease of use and incentive to participate encourages repeated use, raising collection rates as the machines have become a natural part of their customer’s routines.
-They create a cleaner loop – products are reused at the same level, rather than being down-cycled as they would in traditional recycling, which takes far more energy to do.
+TOMRA'S Reverse Vending Machines are currently active in NSW, QLD & NT.
+The ease of use and monetary incentives to participate encourages repeated use, raising collection rates as the machines have become a natural part of their customer’s weekly routines.
+They create a cleaner loop – the machines result in a low contamination, high-value rates, giving the containers the best chance to be recycled back into new containers.

-More recently they have produced a thought leadership text, ‘The Plastics Value Chain’, re-thinking the way we use plastics and how we can make the material work within a circular economy on a global level.
+More recently TOMRA Sorting Solutions have produced a thought leadership text, ‘The Plastics Value Chain’, re-thinking the way we use plastics and how we can make the material work within a circular economy on a global level.

 eWaste is Australia’s fastest growing waste problem.
 The lifespan of our electronics is shrinking, meaning more unused tech lying around gathering dust.
 In fact, the average Australian generating 20kg of eWaste per year.